axibase/axibase-collector-docs/jobs/aws.md

 ![](./images/aws-test.png)

-* To view available metrics for a particular namespace, uncheck all namespaces except one and click **Test**.
+* To view available metrics for a particular namespace, remove all namespaces except one and click **Test**.

 ## Validation